 The Beast at Shooting Creek

-Gavin Johnson was squatting behind a boulder, aiming.
-The rifle was cold against his cheek and he couldn't get a good bead on them.
+Gavin Johnson was squatting behind a black boulder, aiming.
+The rifle was a cold burn against his cheek and he couldn't get a good bead on them anyway.
 They were too difficult to make out in the shadows and his hands were shaking, still bleeding from the nails.

-The moonlit trees glowed eerily, but it didn't help him see them any better.
-Gavin kept working his hands to fend off the bone chills and to make sure they were still movable.
-He had to keep his trigger-finger warm.
-Just that one had to work.
-He cinched the rags tighter against his palms.
+The moonlit trees cast a silvery glow, but it didn't help him see them any better.
+Gavin worked his hands to fend off the bone chills and to keep his trigger-finger warm.
+He cinched the rags tighter against his palms too.
 The bleeding seemed to stop for now.

 Maybe he should just chance it.
 Just blast away.
 No, he thought again, I have to do this right.
 Can't chance it.
-It's not just about me.
+It's not just about me anyway.

 The girl was tied to stump about ten feet away.
 She was slumped over, nearly naked, streaked with grime, whimpering softly.
 Another causality in this post-apocalyptic hell.
 A common sex slave.
 Probably taken from some farm up this way or one of the hell cities from the valley.

 It didn't matter, Gavin realized.
 She was their girl, until they were done with her.
 Until she was used up.
 Then they'd just cast her aside, dead.
-Maybe cook her up and eat her.
+Maybe cook her up.

 Gavin felt a new chill work into his gut.
 One he just couldn't let go.
 Not any longer, he told himself.
 It was time to take action and stop hiding.
 Stop surviving and start living again.